 16 – 23 September 2020 |Virtual, Event

-Ahead of the annual back-to-back meetings of 11th Clean Energy Ministerial (CEM11) on 22 September and 5th Mission Innovation Ministerial (MI-5) on 23 September hosted by the Kingdom of Saudi Arabia, a series of virtual, open to public side-events will take place on key energy topics.
-IRENA will be organising and participating to the following events:
+Ahead of the annual back-to-back meetings of 11th Clean Energy Ministerial (CEM11) on 22 September and 5th Mission Innovation Ministerial (MI-5) on 23 September hosted by the Kingdom of Saudi Arabia, a series of virtual, open to public side-events took place on key energy topics.
+IRENA organised and participated in the following events:

 16 September 2020 | 11:30 – 12:40 UTC+3

 Achieving a circular carbon economy through multilateral collaboration

 The KSA G20 Presidency has proposed the Circular Carbon Economy (CCE) approach to seek to accelerate transitions to more sustainable and cleaner energy systems.
 This event explored the CCE approach and give the importance of multilateral collaboration in accelerating clean energy transitions.
 In particular it featured several of the technologies and thematic areas that are also addressed in CEM and MI.

 18 September 2020 | 14:00 – 15:30 UCT+3

 Tracking progress and demonstrating impacts of clean energy innovation through innovation output indicators

 This joined EC and IRENA event explored ways of tracking clean energy innovation output and outcomes indicators.
 It aimed to update MI members on progress with new initiatives in support of the MI Tracking Progress workstream, seek feedback on those approaches and provide a forum to share and discuss national experiences and expectations.

 18 September 2020 | 16:00 – 17:00 UTC+3

 Raising global climate ambition in uncertain times with long-term energy scenario